logo

 The shift from DDT to TED* isn’t about becoming a warmer, nicer, more patient version of yourself.
 It’s about leading from a fundamentally different place — one where your focus is on what you want to create, not on what you’re trying to avoid.

-This is where I want to bring in some biology, because understanding why reactive leadership happens is what makes it possible to actually change it.
+This is where I want to bring in some biology.
+Understanding why reactive to creative leadership is a biological shift – not just a mindset one – is what makes it possible to actually change it.

 Your brain has two competing modes when it perceives a threat – and in a high-pressure leadership environment, “threat” is happening constantly.
 A difficult email.
 A missed deadline.
 Pushback in a meeting.
 Budget pressure.
 An underperforming team member.